 In a similar case, during the 2016 US Presidential Elections, the results shocked the fans of Hillary Clinton.
 However, the supporters of Trump saw it coming.

 The reason was, the followers of both Trump and Hillary saw articles on social media which said their leader would win.
-This reinforced their own beliefs.
+The content reinforced their own beliefs.
 Both sides expected their leader to win by looking at one side of the story alone.

 You can read more about confirmation bias here.

 7. Your body releases more cortisol which impacts your health

 Since you hear about bad news more often, your mood undergoes a change from neutral/happy to stressed/anxious.
 The psychological effects of bad news cause your body to react with a certain response.